Campbell Middleton: Honours

-He is Chairman of the |UK Bridge Owners Forum, established in 2000 by representatives of the bridge owning organisations in the UK.
+He is Chairman of the UK Bridge Owners Forum, established in 2000 by representatives of the bridge owning organisations in the UK.
 He has been awarded the Diploma of the Henry Adams Award of the Institution of Structural Engineers (1999) and the Telford Premium Award (1999) and Telford Gold Medal (2010) from the Institution of Civil Engineers.
-He was elected Fellow of the Transport Research Foundation in 2005.
+He was elected Fellow of the Transport Research Foundation in 2005 and a Fellow of the Royal Academy of Engineering in 2024.